Greens Farms Academy roundup

 More InformationFact box

-The GFA girls squash team lost its final match of the season to St. Luke's, 5-2 last week.
+The GFA girls squash team lost 5-2 last week to Greenwich Academy.

-The GFA boys squash team lost 5-2 to Kingswood-Oxford.
+The GFA boys squash team lost 4-3 to King, and 7-0 to Hopkins.